tobiasljohnson/proto_dropbox/README.md

 The script tracks changes locally just by looking at file modification times.
-For your Dropbox account, it tracks the changes the right way, usingthe mechanism built into Dropbox.
+For your Dropbox account, it tracks the changes the right way, using the mechanism built into Dropbox.
 To interface with your Dropbox account, it uses the Dropbox Core API, so it's safe and works nicely.

 Installation